MishkaRogachev/LocalZinToken/README.md

 ```
 Remember the deployed one more contract address!

-4. Update `tools/scripts/config.ts` with your contract addreses from previous steps.
+4. Update `tools/scripts/config.ts` with your contract addreses from previous steps

 5. Init contracts with script.
 You need to run `init-contracts` every time you change any of contract addresses
 ```